keesiemeijer/related-posts-by-taxonomy/readme.txt

 == Upgrade Notice ==
 = 2.0.1 =
-The persistant cache is now out of beta and fully functioning.
+Tested up to WordPress 4.4. and the persistant cache is now out of beta and fully functioning.